-The information provided when setting personal data fields has been updated to make it clearer that fields should only be marked as required when absolutely necessary for your intended purpose.
+- The information provided when setting personal data fields has been updated to make it clearer that fields should only be marked as required when absolutely necessary for your intended purpose.

-A new area of Aiir, Data Control, is now available.
+A new area of Aiir, Data Control, is now available via the Admin section.
 This is the hub for managing listener data.
 This area is only accessible to Aiir users that are identified as Data Controllers by an organisation owner.

 Within Data Control is a section where you can perform Forget Me administration, a requirement of GDPR where you will be required to delete all identifiable information about them you hold on request.
 These requests can come in two ways: